 Our enthusiastic, experienced lecturing team has an extensive background in the field and, between them, they’ve published a host of research which has all contributed to the structure and content of the course.

 The team believes strongly in the value of practical experience, which is why the Sport Studies degree contains such a variety of work-based learning.
 This includes coaching young people, managing sports events, deliver physical activity programmes and writing sport plans for governing bodies.
 It’s all key to becoming a well-rounded sport development professional.

 You’ll have a great time on the degree, and at Marjon generally.
-We have small classes and therefore we’ll get to know you as an individual.
-Together we can help you get to where you want to be in the future.
+We have small classes and therefore we’ll get to know you as an individual to help you get to where you want to go in future

 “ In the first year you will learn about the process of sports coaching and how that operates.
 There will also be time spent on learning about sport management and how governing bodies lead sporting programmes.
 During the second year you can choose to learn about sports marketing, event management or inclusion in sport, to name just a few.”

 Please note: optional modules are marked with an *

 "As a mature student with a lot of life and sports experience, the course compliments this by developing my academic and critical thinking.
 On a personal level, as an athlete, it has helped me see competing in a different light.
 It helped with regards to my choices of events to participate in, focusing on credibility, perceived value and also potential media attention generated.
 This helps towards potential sponsorship through the heightened recognition prospects."